The road to scalable AI: beyond data integration

 Collaboration and partnerships

-Establish partnerships with AI experts, research institutions, and technology providers to stay up-to-date with the latest advancements and best practices in AI.
+Establish partnerships with AI experts, research institutions, and technology providers to stay up to date with the latest advancements and best practices in AI.

-Human-in-the-loop AI
+Human-in-the-loop AI (HITL)

 Combine AI’s computational power with human expertise to make better decisions and achieve optimal outcomes.
 This approach ensures that AI systems benefit from human intuition and contextual understanding.